Department of Administrative Services

 3. Align Milwaukee County's climate initiatives with its Vision to become the healthiest county in Wisconsin by achieving racial equity

-In support of Milwaukee County's vision for achieving racial equity, and its commitment to carbon-neutral operations, the Climate Action 2050 Plan will:
+A Sept.
+2021 report to the Milwaukee County Board of Supervisors defines guiding principles for the Climate Action 2050 Plan.
+In support of Milwaukee County's vision for achieving racial equity, and its commitment to carbon-neutral operations, the plan will:

 • Prioritize projects that produce co-benefits to populations who are disproportionately impacted by climate change